robstoll/atrium/.github/CONTRIBUTING.md

 ## Coding Conventions
 So far we do not try to enforce too much.
 We will review your patches and comment if necessary.
 However, here a few hints in order that your pull request is merged quickly.
-1. Make sure the compiler does not generate warnings.
-2. Try to write code in a similar style as the existing (We suggest you copy something existing and modify it).
+1. Try to write code in a similar style as the existing (We suggest you copy something existing and modify it).
-3. Write readable code and express comments with code rather than comments.
+2. Write readable code and express comments with code rather than comments.
-4. Provide tests in form of [Spek](https://spekframework.org/specification/) specifications.
+3. Provide tests (see existing tests in src/...Test)
-5. Write your commit message in an [imperative style](https://chris.beams.io/posts/git-commit/).
+4. Write your commit message in an [imperative style](https://chris.beams.io/posts/git-commit/).

 ## Pull Request Checklist
 Please make sure you can check every item on the following list before you create a pull request: